 The directions say to use the special lens case that comes with the solution and to leave your contacts in there for at least 6 hours.

 Okay, so there’s the deal: after 6 hours the peroxide will be water + oxygen.

 Very interesting.
 So, the hydrogen peroxide does a fine job of cleaning contacts, but they are intentionally making the peroxide break down.
 What a great plan!
 In addition the bubbling action while it is breaking down is also intended to help clean the contacts.
 (The directions also say not to shake the case!)

 Okay, so, with great interest, I tried it again, this time using their special case.
 Wow, you could buy this stuff just for the entertainment value.
 Okay, well, maybe not, but I did think it was fun!
-When I add the solution and put in the platinum-coated plastic thing, right away it starts bubbling.
+When I add CIBA vision Clear Care to the platinum-coated plastic thing, right away it starts bubbling.
 The teeniest tinyist bubbles I can imagine immediately start to form, all over the platinum ring.
 Hundreds of teensie bubbles…… and they start bubbling up.
 I went back to look a few minutes later, and the top of the lens container was all full of foam, some of it sputtering out.
 By morning, there were big bubbles all over the place in there.

-Here's a video of Clear Care in action.... (the titanium-covered plastic piece is at the very bottom of the lens case)
+Here's a video of CIBA vision Clear Care in action.... (the titanium-covered plastic piece is at the very bottom of the lens case)